Who was Billy Ireland?

 Humor and his pen were Ireland’s weapons to target what he thought wrong or foolish and to endorse causes he believed in.
 He was a tireless supporter of community improvements, an avid outdoorsman, a perceptive critic of political events, and a generous mentor.

-To learn more about the life and career of one of Ohio’s most famous cartoonists, we invite you to watch the video, Billy Ireland, in which Lucy Shelton Caswell, Professor Emeritas and former curator of The Ohio State University Billy Ireland Cartoon Library & Museum, discusses her book, Billy Ireland, which was published in 2007.
-Video courtesy of WOSU Public Media.
+To learn more about the life and career of one of Ohio’s most famous cartoonists, Lucy Shelton Caswell, Professor Emeritas and former curator of The Ohio State University Billy Ireland Cartoon Library & Museum, has written a book, Billy Ireland, which was published in 2007 and available for purchase.